wagiminator/ATtiny84-TinyCalibrator/README.md

 ![pic2.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny84-TinyCalibrator/main/documentation/TinyCalibrator_pic2.jpg)

+For an in-circuit oscillator calibrator take a look at [TinyICOC](https://github.com/wagiminator/ATtiny84-TinyICOC).

 # Hardware
 The TinyCalibrator is supplied with 5V via a [Micro USB connector](https://aliexpress.com/wholesale?SearchText=micro+usb+2pin+dip).
 Since the frequency of the oscillator depends on the supply voltage of the ATtiny, an [HT7333](https://datasheet.lcsc.com/szlcsc/Holtek-Semicon-HT7333-A_C21583.pdf) voltage regulator was integrated.
 A switch can then be used to choose whether the oscillator should be calibrated for 3.3V or 5V.